 Personally, I do not believe that digital manufacturing is the magic that will revolutionize manufacturing and suddenly make it easy to do.
 I do think computerization will continue to evolve and be a central part of the future of manufacturing.
 But automated factories will not run themselves.
 They will require even more maintenance and quick response to problems than manual systems and this will have to be done by people.
 Highlight problems, solve problems, at lightning speed in this complex computerized world.
 And even in a world of a lot of technology in the factories those who kaizen the automation, as being taught by Mr. Kawaii, will have a competitive advantage.
 People will not be run out of town by smart robots anytime in my lifetime.
 Perhaps when we see spectacular failures of blind automation, like the Roger Smith cautionary tale three decades ago, there will be a lean renaissance.

-This article is adapted from chapter 10 from the book in progress: Designing the Future: How Ford, Toyota, and Other World Class Organizations Use Lean Product Development to Drive Innovation and Transform their Business by James Morgan and Jeffrey Liker (LEI/McGraw-Hill, expected publication Fall 2018).
+This article is adapted from chapter 10 of the book Designing the Future: How Ford, Toyota, and Other World Class Organizations Use Lean Product Development to Drive Innovation and Transform their Business by James Morgan and Jeffrey Liker (LEI/McGraw-Hill, 2018).